-A list of courses that our young people can follow is as follows:
+Courses that our young people can follow includes:

 - ASDAN

 - Functional Skills

-- Sports Leaders
+- Sports' Leaders

-- BTFC
+- BTEC

 - Duke of Edinburgh Award

 - Entry Levels

+- LASER Qualifications

+- Arts Award

 We also create bespoke timetables for certain qualifications that suit the needs and skills of students.
 Where there are insufficient numbers of students to run a qualification, we will aim to secure it through our partnership with other local schools.